Holborn tube station: Historical tram connections

 Before the closure of the original London tram network in 1952, Holborn tube station provided an interchange between trams and tubes, via the Kingsway Tramway Subway underground Holborn tramway station located a little distance south of the underground station.
 This was the only part of London with an underground tram system, and Holborn tramway station (named Great Queen Street when first opened) is still extant beneath ground, though with no public access.

 Current bus connections

-London Buses routes 1, 59, 68, 91, 168, 188, 243, 521 and X68 and night routes N1, N25, N68, N91 and N171 serve the station.
+London Buses routes 1, 8, 59, 68, 91, 133, 188 and 243, limited Superloop route SL6 and night routes N1, N8, N25, N68, N91, N171 and N242 serve the station.